Read below for policies on tuition, payments, refunds and more from the Saint Louis University School of Medicine.

 Students who fail to make satisfactory academic progress are not eligible for federal Title IV and VII funds.

 The academic progress of each student is monitored and evaluated at the end of each term by the Student Progress Committee.
 Students who fail to make satisfactory academic progress will be notified and instructed by Student Financial Services.
 Warning alerts will be issued to students at appropriate intervals within terms exceeding more than six months.

 Possible Satisfactory Academic Progress Statuses

 - Good Standing: Student is meeting all SAP requirements and is eligible for federal aid.

 - Warning: For a student previously in good standing, warning status occurs automatically at the end of a term when a student fails to meet SAP requirements.
 While on warning, the student may receive financial aid for one enrollment period.
-At the end of that period, the student must be in good standing or may appeal to be put on a probation status.
+At the end of that period, the student must be in good standing or may appeal to be put on probation status.

 - Probation: The Student Progress Committee may assign a probation status to a student who has successfully appealed to be reinstated after failing to meet SAP requirements at the end of a term.
 Submission of a written appeal is required.

 An SAP appeal must include causative factors, remedies and solutions, documentation of any mitigating circumstances and a signature from a faculty mentor or academic advisor confirming the existence of a written academic plan by which the student can complete his or her program and meet all SAP requirements.